Prayer Based on Matthew 4

 One on earth and one in heaven

-Be sure to also check out More Beatitudes, by Steve Garnaas Holmes
+Be sure to also check out More Beatitudes, and Junk Food, both by Steve Garnaas Holmes

 For the next few months, I’m reading a chapter from the Gospels each day.
 This is part of the Summer in the Scriptures reading plan sponsored by the Florida Conference of the United Methodist Church.
 Click Here for the reading plan.